2nd Infantry Division Artillery (United States): Post Cold War

-Throughout the 1990s, the DIVARTY remained in South Korea, conducting live fire and command post exercises aimed at deterring North Korean aggression, and remained ready to respond should deterrence fail.
-During 1990, the DIVARTY converted its three direct support cannon battalions from 3 x 6 (3 firing batteries of six howitzers each) to 3 x 8 organization, and converted a 8-8 FA from M198 towed howitzers to M109A2 self-propelled howitzers.
+Throughout the 1990s, the DIVARTY remained in South Korea to deter North Korean aggression.
+In 1990, the DIVARTY converted its three direct support cannon battalion organization from 3 x 6 (3 firing batteries of six howitzers each) to 3 x 8 organization, and converted a 8-8 FA from M198 towed howitzers to M109A2 self-propelled howitzers.
 In October 1991, the DIVARTY closed Firebase 4P3, the Army's last active firebase, and turned the DMZ mission to the Republic of Korea Army.
 During 1992, the DIVARTY inactivated 1-4 FA and B/6-32 FA.
 In 1993, the DIVARTY activated Battery A, 38th Field Artillery as a separate MLRS battery.
 In 1996, 8th Battalion, 8th FA reflagged to the 2nd Battalion, 17th FA.
 In 1997, both 1-15 FA and 2-17 FA fielded M109A6 Paladin howitzers.
 During 1997, the DIVARTY fielded Improved Position Determining System MLRS launchers in C/6-37 FA, and assisted the ROK Army with fielding its initial MLRS battalion, bringing the capability to deliver ATACMS Block 1A missiles.

 In September 2005, the Division Artillery moved from Camp Stanley to Camp Casey, and began reorganization as a provisional 2nd Fires Brigade as part of the Army's transformation to modularity.
 On 30 November 2006, the 2nd Infantry Division Artillery was inactivated, and its personnel and equipment assets used to activated the 210th Fires Brigade.

 The 2nd Infantry Division Artillery was reactivated at Joint Base Lewis-McChord, Washington, on 25 September 2014 to provide training oversight and professional development to the two active duty cannon battalions and one National Guard cannon battalion, 2-146 FA, at JBLM and to two cannon battalions in Alaska.

 As part of the Army's force structure changes decided in late 2019, the DIVARTY was restationed to Camp Humphreys on 16 September 2021.
-The DIVARTY maintains its mission as the Force Field Artillery Headquarters for the 2nd Infantry Republic of Korea/U.S. Combined Division.
+The DIVARTY maintains its mission as the Force Field Artillery Headquarters for the 2nd Infantry Division-ROK/U.S. Combined Division.